icaromisquita/DeepLearning_Training/README.md

-A collection of some notebooks I used to learn and train my skills with deep learning models using TensorFlow
+A collection of some notebooks, I used to learn deep learning models using TensorFlow

 ⚙ Libraries Used </br>
   🔹 Pandas </br>